Skip to content

 This guide covers advanced features and performance optimizations for html2rss.

-html2rss uses parallel processing to improve performance when scraping multiple items.
+html2rss uses parallel processing in auto-source discovery.
 This happens automatically and doesn’t require any configuration.

 1. Use appropriate selectors: More specific selectors reduce processing time